xinadi/QML.jl/docs/src/developer.md

 ## Building the documentation locally

 If not mentioned otherwise I assume that you are using the `bash` terminal.
-On Windows you can install it using this software: https://gitforwindows.org/ .
+On Windows you can install it using this software: [Git for Windows](https://gitforwindows.org/) .
 Be careful: The included bash terminal is not fully compatible with the [juliaup](https://github.com/JuliaLang/juliaup) Julia installer.
 If you are using [juliaup](https://github.com/JuliaLang/juliaup) either use the `bash` terminal from VSCode, or install [Windows Terminal](https://apps.microsoft.com/detail/windows-terminal/9N0DX20HK701).

 To build the documentation locally:
 - add the package `TestEnv` to your global Julia environment